Things that can decrease life expectancy

 Another surprising thing that decreases life expectancy is a lack of social interaction.
 One study found that loneliness may be the biggest threat to survival and longevity, with feelings of loneliness directly impairing the immune system, making us less resistant to diseases and

 It’s perfectly normal to worry every now and again, but consistently being anxious about matters you can’t control – like dying for instance – could be having a detrimental effect on your life expectancy.
 One study found that consistently reminding yourself about death lead to shorter life expectancies amongst both young and old participants.
+Our guide explains how mental health can affect a life insurance application.

 This may sound like something dentists would say to scare you, but studies have shown that not flossing between your teeth can lead to gum disease, which has been linked to a number of far more life-threatening conditions, including heart disease, diabetes and kidney failure.
 In fact, The Journal of Aging Research concluded that never flossing could raise your mortality risk by up to 30%, compared to those who floss every day.